 Our right of repurchase lapses in equal monthly installments through December 29, 2019. - (12) Consists of 62,237 shares of restricted common stock subject to repurchase following termination, 6,915 of which are unvested and subject to forfeiture following termination for any reason other than death or disability prior to December 29, 2019.
-The unvested restricted common stock will vest in equal monthly installments through December 29, 2019, subject to Dr. Kabakoff's continued service with us - (13) Consists of 4,356 shares of common stock issuable upon the exercise of stock options within 60 days of April 29, 2019. - (14) Consists of (a) 594,361 shares of common stock, including 125,855 shares subject to repurchase or forfeiture, (b) 298,941 shares of common stock issuable upon the exercise of stock options within 60 days of April 29, 2019 and (c) 2,682,961 shares of common stock issuable upon conversion of preferred stock.
+The unvested restricted common stock will vest in equal monthly installments through December 29, 2019, subject to Dr. Kabakoff's continued service with us - (13) Previously, the shares directly owned by LAV Biosciences Fund III, L.P. and Lilly Asia Ventures Fund III, L.P. were also shown as beneficially owned by Ms. Li.
+However, Ms. Li, who is a Partner at Lilly Asia Ventures, disclaims beneficial ownership over these shares because she has no voting or dispositive power over the shares. - (14) Consists of 4,356 shares of common stock issuable upon the exercise of stock options within 60 days of April 29, 2019. - (15) Consists of (a) 594,361 shares of common stock, including 125,855 shares subject to repurchase or forfeiture, (b) 298,941 shares of common stock issuable upon the exercise of stock options within 60 days of April 29, 2019 and (c) 978,570 shares of common stock issuable upon conversion of preferred stock.